JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 <header class = "info-header">Adding specific version</header><p>
 ```

 In most cases, we want to install the latest stable version of the package.
-However, it may occur that we want to use the older version of the package or the version from a different git branch that is not yet released.
+However, we may want to use the older version of the package or the version from a different git branch that is not yet released.
 A specific version of the package can be installed by appending a version after a `@` symbol.

 ```julia
 (@v1.5) pkg> add BSON@0.2.1